rustyb/dt106ers.com_jekyll/_posts/2011-09-11-guest-post-the-need-for-transportation-planning-and-urban-development-to-be-closely-aligned.md

   </p>
 </div>

 <a title="5.3.1 Housing in Urban Areas, National Spatial Strategy 2002 ?
-2020, page 103" href="http://nss.ie/pdfs/Completea.pdf" target="_blank">The National Spatial Strategy (NSS)</a>promotes the strategic and sequential release of land whilst concentrating development in areas where “it is possible” to integrate employment, retail & commercial as well as public transport.
+2020, page 103" href="http://nss.ie/pdfs/Completea.pdf" target="_blank">The National Spatial Strategy (NSS)</a>promotes the strategic and sequential release of land whilst concentrating development in areas where “it is possible” to integrate employment, retail &amp; commercial as well as public transport.
 The NSS also advocates consolidation of existing areas and regeneration of brown field sites ahead of green field sites.
 This is clearly a ‘work with what we have' approach as it uses the networks already existing, or at the very least, networks that could be conveniently reintroduced.

 Building on Von Thünen's model, Alonso came up with a more modern approach through his Bid Rent Curve or what is sometimes known as the Central Business District Theory (CBD).
 This theory related to the location of business to the critical masses.
 The logic of the CBD theory was that the greater access to population for business, the more profitable it could be in commercial terms.